 To add a new outline from the Outlines tab, click New Outline.
 Enter a title for your outline, and then click Save.
 You can also apply a color to an outline.

-To edit an outline, click Edit icon.
+To edit an outline, click the Edit icon in the row of the outline you wish to edit.
 The Outline layout appears.
 Enter your text in the rich text editor.
 You can also copy and paste directly from Word into the outline.
 See Using the rich text editor.

 If one user is editing an outline, the outline will be locked and available as read-only.
 A warning message appears to let users know the outline is being modified and who is editing the outline.